-- Step 3 Click the radio button next to the SRP host whose ITs you want to view. - Step 4 From the Show Options drop-down menu, choose Show IT Policies.
+- Step 3 Click the radio button next to the SRP host whose ITs you want to view. - Step 4 Select Show IT Policies from the Show Options pull-down menu.

 The Show IT display appears in the View frame but lists only ITs that include the initiator that you selected.
 For more information, see the "Viewing ITs and IT Properties" section on page 7-12 or see Table 7-8.